DeepRepViz: Identifying Confounders in Deep Learning Model Predictions: Method

 \section{Method}

-We will now provide some theoretical background.
-Consider the DL model $f_{model}$ in \autoref{fig:overview} (a) that is performing the prediction $X_i \mapsto y_i$, where $i \in \{1,2, ... n \}$ represents one sample in the dataset of $n$ samples .
-According to the representation learning theory \cite{bengio13_representation}, the model can be imagined to be formed of 2 stages, $X_i \mapsto^{nonlinear} h_{i}^{(l-1)} \mapsto^{linear} \hat{y_i} $.
-That is, all the layers from the first until the penultimate layer learn a non-linear mapping $h^{(l-1)}_i$ of the input $X_i$ \cite{bengio13_representation}.
-Therefore, $H^{l-1} = \{ h_{i}^{(l-1)} \;|\; i \in 1,2, ... n \}$ is the condensed latent representation learned by the DL model for all data points in the training dataset.
-The purpose of the final layer is to learn a linear mapping from $h_{i}^{(l-1)}$ to the label $y_i$.
-From a representation learning perspective, the layer learns a linear decision boundary on the latent representation $H^{l-1}$ to predict the label $y$ .
-If $y$ is a continuous variable, the final layer performs a linear regression instead.
+In a predictive model $f_{model}: X \mapsto y$, a confounder variable $c^k$ is defined as an extraneous variable encoded in the exposure $X$ and associated with the outcome $y$ \cite{snoek19_control}.
+For example, in Thibeau et al.'s work (2022) \cite{thibeau22_adniscanner}, the MRI scanner strength was a confounder as it affected their MRI and correlated with the Alzheimer's disease diagnosis due to a systematic data acquisition bias.
+A confounder variable $c^k$ introduces an alternative predictive pathway $X \leftmapsto c^k \mapsto y$ \cite{pearl16_causal}.
+If the predictive model $f_{model}$ uses this confound-driven pathway for predicting $y$, then $f_{model}$ is said to be `confounded' by $c^k$ \cite{pearl16_causal}.
+In Thibeau et al.'s case, their model exploited the spurious confounder pathway (MRI$ \leftmapsto $scanner$ \mapsto$Alzheimer) rather than relying on biomarkers of the Alzheimer's disease in the MRI (MRI$\mapsto$Alzheimer).

+To estimate the confounder risk associated with $c^k$ on the prediction task $f_{model}: X \mapsto y$, we can measure the strength of the confounder-driven pathway $X \leftmapsto c^k \mapsto y$ \cite{pearl16_causal, rane22_imagen}.
+In this study, we propose such a confounder risk estimation method called `Con-score' that can be used with predictive DL models.

-We propose performing a confounder identification test on the final non-linear representation learned by the DL model $H^{l-1}$.
-If we expect that the DL model uses the alternative confounder pathway $X \leftmapsto c^k \mapsto y$ for making its predictions then we would expect two things to be true \cite{rane22_imagen}.
-Firstly, $c^k$ is linearly predictable from $H^{l-1}$, i.e. $X \mapsto H^{l-1} \mapsto c^k$ exists.
-Secondly, the linear prediction of $c^k$ corresponds with the linear prediction of $y$ by the the final layer of the DL model.
-Building upon this rationale, we propose a metric called `Con-score' as given in \autoref{eq:con_score} :
+\textbf{Con-score derivation:} From the perspective of representation learning theory\cite{bengio13_representation}, a DL model can be imagined to comprise two steps as demonstrated in \autoref{fig:overview}(a): $X \mapsto^{nonlinear} H^{(l-1)} \mapsto^{linear} y$.
+The model first transforms the data into a condensed latent representation using a series of non-linear layers ($H^{l-1}$), and then the final layer generates the predictions by linearly mapping from $H^{(l-1)}$ to $y$.
+We propose estimating the confounder risk using the final representation $H^{(l-1)}$.
+If we assume that the DL model uses the alternative confounder pathway $X \leftmapsto c^k \mapsto y$ for making its predictions, then we would expect two things to be true: first, $c^k$ would be linearly predictable from $H^{l-1}$ (i.e., $X \mapsto H^{l-1} \mapsto c^k$ exists), and second, the linear model predicting $c^k$ ($f_{c^k}:H^{l-1} \mapsto c^k$) would correspond with the final layer of the DL model predicting $y$ ($f_{model}^{(l-1)}:H^{l-1} \mapsto y$).
+We develop the Con-score metric by combining these two criteria.
+Therefore, the Con-score metric which is given in \autoref{eq:con_score}: